Bylaws of the MSD Board

 ARTICLE IX.
 AMENDMENTS OF BYLAWS.

 1. Amendments by the Board of Trustees.
-These bylaws or any one or more of the provisions thereof may at any duly constituted Annual, regular or special meeting of the Board, by a three-fourths vote of the members of the Board present at such meeting, be amended by changing, altering, suspending, supplementing or repealing the same, if at least three (3) weeks' written notice is given by the Secretary to the members of the Board of the intention to alter, amend, or repeal, or to adopt new bylaws.
+These bylaws or any one or more of the provisions thereof may be amended at any duly constituted Annual, regular or special meeting of the Board.
+A three-fourths vote of the members of the Board present at such scheduled meeting, may amend, change, alter, suspend, supplement, or repeal the bylaws, if at least three (3) weeks' written notice is given by the Secretary to the members of the Board with the intention to alter, amend, or repeal, or to adopt new bylaws.

 ADMINISTRATIVE PROCEDURE HISTORY